Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 export const privateProcedure = t.procedure.use(isAuth);
 ```

-- below like you can use public queires and protected queires
+- below like you can use public queries and protected queries.

 ```typescript
 import { getKindeServerSession } from "@kinde-oss/kinde-auth-nextjs/server";